openmobilityfoundation/mobility-data-specification/geography/examples/README.md

 **File with full geometry**: [`geographies.json`](geographies.json)

-**GeoJSON sample to view all geometries together in a preview**: [`geographies.geojson`](geographies.geojson) Note this file is just for your reference to generate a preview on Githug.
+**GeoJSON sample to view all geometries together in a preview**: [`geographies.geojson`](geographies.geojson) Note this file is just for your reference to generate a preview on Github.
 It is not part of the spec.

 ## Municipal Boundary